-There are a number of reasons why you may look to secure a second mortgage using a second charge such as:-
+There are several reasons why you may look to secure a second mortgage using a second charge such as:-

 If interest rates were relatively low then one of the alternative options would be to re-mortgage the property in full.
 However, if interest rates are relatively high then it makes sense to effectively re-mortgage part of the property as opposed to the whole property at a higher rate.

 There are perfectly legitimate scenarios where a second charge will help to reduce finance costs and raise much-needed capital.
-In some circumstances they can act in a similar fashion to a bridging loan, covering a short to medium term financial deficit.
+In some circumstances they can act similarly to a bridging loan, covering a short to medium term financial deficit.
 We have a number of customers who have utilised second charge mortgages to their advantage.

 Rest assured, we will guide you in terms of the risks involved and ensure you take the right option for your circumstances.
 Why not give us a call today for a no obligation chat and we can discuss the options and rates available in the market today.